FREQUENTLY ASKED QUESTIONS ON INTERNATIONAL CERTIFICATE OF VACCINATION (ICV)

 A: It is stated in the “terms and agreement” that not attending your scheduled appointment may be a reason to forfeit your payment.
 However, if the reason for not going is medical, you can email firstname.lastname@example.org and attach the medical certificate proving your condition.

 Q: I cannot attend my schedule.
-Can I send a representative with an authorization letter to process the service I booked?
+Can I send a representative with an authorization letter/ Special Power of Attorney (SPA) to process the service I booked?

-Q: My ICV does not have a passport number.
-Do I need to get a new ICV?
+Q: My ICVP does not have a passport number.
+Do I need to get a new ICVP?

 Q: I am going to Hong Kong, and my ICV does not have a passport number.
 What should I do?

-A: You can request certification from the BOQ Office.
-The certification and ICV must be presented to the authorities upon arrival in Hong Kong.
+A: You can request for a certification indicating your passport number at BOQ Main Office located in Port Area, Manila.
+The certification and ICVP must be presented to the authorities upon arrival in Hong Kong.